Posted By Norman Gasbarro on February 24, 2011

 James Cox was known as a skilled marksman and during his lifetime he was known as the champion wing shot of the anthracite region.
 He reportedly shot his last match when he was seventy-three against a young man named Fred Coleman for whom the “Coleman Shoot” held on Labor Day at Hegins, Schuylkill County was named.

 James Cox applied for an invalid pension in 1888, an indication of which is shown on the Pension Index Card shown above.
 It probably took him a long time to be awarded the pension, because the certificate number is very high.
 An analysis of the pension application file located in the National Archives in Washington, D.C., would be required to determine why there was a delay in the awarding of the pension.
 Shortly after James Cox died, his widow Ann applied for a widow’s pension, which she was awarded.

 When James Cox died on 1 January 1909, he was given a military funeral fitting of a cavalry soldier.
 A riderless black steed with cavalry boots and sword hanging from the saddle and with stirrups reversed was led down the main street of town in respect for an this officer and cavalryman.
 Ann [Jones] Cox died in 1922.

-Information for this post, including the picture of James Cox, was found in the Williamstown Sesquicentennial Book, 1976, a copy of which can be found in the Gratz Historical Society Library.
+Information for this post, including the picture of James Cox, was found in the Williamstown Sesquicentennial Book, 1976.
 The Pension Index Card is from Ancestry.com.
 The Pennsylvania Veteran File card is from the Pennsylvania Archives.